CappyXZ/wordle_328/README.md

 # Project Description

 This project contains a Wordle server, client, and library used for entertainment.
-The client contacts the serve for a word which the player then must guess.
+The client contacts the server for a word which the player then must guess.
+The client will handle all of the guess checking and other gameplay methods.
+The server will be concurrent and will handle multiple clients at once using threads.
+The library will be used to store functions that will be the same between the server and client.

 # How to Compile